vashush01/amazon-clone/README.md

 # amazon-clone
-this is my first proper css project
-A Amazon Clone
+this is my first proper web devlopment project including html,css A Amazon Clone